OphidiaBigData/PyOphidia/README.rst

 *PyOphidia* is a GPLv3_-licensed Python package for interacting with the Ophidia_ framework.

 It aims at providing a user-friendly and programmatic interface for large-scale data analytics and a convenient way to submit SOAP HTTPS requests to an Ophidia server or to develop your own application using Python.

 PyOphidia provides features for handling scientific data in the form of datacubes, managing workflow execution, enabling parallel processing on HPC/Cloud systems and supporting integration with well-known modules from the Python scientific ecosystem.

-It runs on Python 2.7, 3.7, 3.8, 3.9 and 3.10 it is pure-Python code and has some dependencies on Xarray, Pandas and Numpy.
+It runs on Python 2.7, 3.7, 3.8, 3.9, 3.10 and 3.11 it is pure-Python code and has some (optional) dependencies on Xarray, Pandas and Numpy.
 It requires a running Ophidia instance for client-server interactions.
-The latest PyOphidia version (v1.10) is compatible with Ophidia v1.7.
+The latest PyOphidia version (v1.11) is compatible with Ophidia v1.8.

 It provides 2 main modules: